SQL Server allows us to create our functions called as user defined functions in SQL Server.

 There are two types of SQL user defined functions as given below

-- Scalar Function: It is a function that always returns a single scalar data value.
+1. Scalar Function: This function always returns a single scalar data value.
 BEGIN ..
 END block is used in Scalar function.

 Scalar Function